Lord-Samuel/Base-Api/README.md

 # Rebix Base API

-A API for developers.
+An API for developers.
 Built with Node.js and Express.

 ## Getting Started (Installation)